 Judging the accuracy and fairness of your value and classification

 The assessor who values and classifies your property should be your first contact if you have questions or want more information.
 The assessor can review your parcel records with you, review local sales activity, zoning regulations, and general market trends.
 You can also review how other local properties are valued and classified to judge if your property is fairly valued and classified.
 This information can also be searched online by clicking here.
-There is also a Minnesota Department of Revenue fact sheet titled My House is Worth What? that you may want to read.
+There is also a Minnesota Department of Revenue fact sheet titled How the Assessor Estimates Your Market Value that you may want to read.

 After meeting with your assessor to discuss your concerns, there are three levels of appeal available.
 These must be completed in order, unless you choose to go directly to the Regular Division of Minnesota Tax Court.